How OpenSpace Helps Field Teams Capture More Complete and Powerful Job Site Documentation

-Traditional means of capturing progress photos also means that the same PE who started the documentation has to be the one to resume it, making it difficult for that person to lighten their workload during weeks when their capacity is stretched thin–not to mention if they are out sick or get moved to a different project.
+Traditional methods of capturing progress photos also mean that the same PE who started the documentation has to be the one to resume it, making it difficult for that person to lighten their workload during weeks when their capacity is stretched thin—not to mention if they are out sick or get moved to a different project.

-The PE team from NOVO, a construction firm based out of Menlo Park, Calif., was deeply familiar with these challenges.
-When they started using OpenSpace to capture job sites, they were struck by how it exponentially increased their productivity while saving them time.
+The PE team from NOVO, a construction firm based in Menlo Park, Calif., was deeply familiar with these challenges.
+When the company started using OpenSpace to capture job sites, teams were struck by how it exponentially increased their productivity while saving them time.

 “In the past, I would fall behind because I typically do captures at the end of the day,” said Tyler Rohde, a Project Engineer at NOVO.
 “It took so long to manually organize the photos.
 With OpenSpace, it’s immensely faster, because the capture is connected to the project plan and the imagery is automatically positioned on the plans.”

 OpenSpace also dramatically improves the quality of 360° photo documentation, and its side-by-side image comparison feature enables quick, cost-effective change orders.
 On one recent project, for example, a PE noticed that HVAC had been installed in the wrong place and looked out of place.
 NOVO redid a portion of it and then used OpenSpace’s side-by-side BIM comparison feature to quickly align with the owner and architect, who approved completing the repair.
 If the mistake hadn’t been identified so quickly, it would have been costlier and more difficult to correct.